Yash-Kavaiya/CampusX-courses/Credit Risk Modeling using Machine Learning/Session 1 - Business Overview of the Project.md

 * **Borrowings:**  Funds borrowed by the institution from other banks, the central bank, or through issuing bonds.
 Used to fund lending activities or operations.
 * **Insurance Reserves:** (Insurance specific)  Funds set aside to cover potential future claims from policyholders.
 * **Accounts Payable:**  Money owed to suppliers, vendors, or for other operational expenses.

+CASA stands for Current Account Savings Account in the Banking, Financial Services, and Insurance (BFSI) sector.
+It refers to the total deposits that a bank has in its current accounts and savings accounts.

+1. **Current Account:** This type of account is typically used by businesses and individuals for frequent transactions.
+There are usually no restrictions on the number of transactions or withdrawals allowed, but they may not earn interest.

+2. **Savings Account:** Savings accounts are designed for individuals to deposit their savings while earning a nominal interest rate.
+These accounts usually have limitations on the number of transactions allowed per month.

+CASA is crucial for banks because it represents low-cost funds that they can use for lending and investment activities.
+Since savings accounts offer lower interest rates compared to fixed deposits, and current accounts often don't pay any interest, banks can use these funds to lend to borrowers at higher interest rates, thus generating profits.
+Higher CASA ratios indicate that a larger portion of a bank's deposits comes from current and savings accounts, which is generally preferred as it reduces the cost of funds for the bank.
+Banks often aim to increase their CASA ratio to improve their profitability and strengthen their balance sheets.

 **The Importance of Understanding Assets and Liabilities**